capactio/website/docs/example/typeinstances.md

     ```

-## Follow up
+## Next steps

-To see how to use created Type Instances check out our [Mattermost example](mattermost-installation.md).
+To see how to use created TypeInstances, check out our [Mattermost example](mattermost-installation.md).